elevate0123/Insaan-aur-Aalam/Project Books - Ilm & Noor/M2/M2 Draft.md

 Thus, the vision of the tradition is complete and uncompromising.
 The jurist, Ibn Abidin, provides the legal "how" of intervention in the face of harm, while the theologian, Shah Waliullah, provides the merciful "why" of release from a covenant that has become a torment.

+This "torment of the soul" (taʿdhīb al-rūḥ) is a profound theological diagnosis.
+Imam Ibn al-Qayyim explains that the greatest punishment a soul can experience in this life is the constriction of the heart—a state of being veiled from Allah, trapped in the darkness of its own grievances.
+An oppressive covenant, therefore, is not just an emotional crisis; it is a spiritual one.
+It creates an environment where the remembrance of Allah withers and the heart becomes sick.
+The Sacred Law's provision for release is thus an act of profound spiritual mercy, a recognition that a soul cannot be commanded to journey to God when its worldly home has become a cage that prevents its flight.

 ---
 ---